thomaswxu/11-767-Team-DST/labs/lab3-quantization/lab3-quantization.md

    ---
 4. Any difficulties you encountered here?
 Why or why not?
 > Had to reinstall torch on device with the above wheel, since the existing torch build did not have QNNPack compiled.
+> For ALBERT, when the input token count is 416 words, the computation time for one forward pass increases dramatically to ~650 seconds (Not shown in the plot for scale issues).
+This behavior is not see in its quantized version.
+Unable to explain this.

 5: Discussion
 ----
 1. Analyze the results.
 Do they support your hypotheses?
 Why or why not?
 Did you notice any strange or unexpected behavior?
 What might be the underlying reasons for that behavior?
 > There is an approximate 4-5x reduction in model size after quantization, which supports the hypotheses.
 This is because of a straighforward reduction in parameter size from FP32 to INT8.
+> Both the quantized models for ALBERT and DistilBERT behave unexpectedly when the input token length increases above 100 tokens.
+The latency of one forward pass in more than the respective unquantized models after 100 toekns.
+This is very difficult to explain, and since this happens consistenly for both the models around the same input length, we wonder if this happens for a reason.

 5: Extra
 ----